percona/pmm-doc/docs/setting-up/server/docker.md

 ---

 !!! caution alert alert-warning "Important"
-    Downgrades are *NOT* supported.
-In order to revert to a previous version you will need to ensure you take a backup of that version before you do the initial upgrade.
+    Downgrades are not possible.
+To go back to using a previous version you must have created a backup of it before upgrading.

 !!! hint alert alert-success "Tip"
     To see what release you are running, use the *PMM Upgrade* panel on the *Home Dashboard*, or run: